 AIR is governed by a 12-member volunteer board of directors elected by the membership that oversees the strategic and financial activities of the organization.
 Association operations are led by AIR Executive Director Randy Swing, Ph.D., who manages a staff of more than 20 professionals dedicated to advancing the profession and meeting member needs.
 The association administers an annual budget of more than $6 million.

 Key Programs and Events

-Each spring, AIR hosts a four-day conference (AIR Forum) that brings together approximately 1,600 institutional research professionals from around the world representing all sectors of higher education.
+Each spring, AIR hosts a four-day conference (AIR Forum) that annually brings together more than 1,600 institutional research professionals from around the world representing all sectors of higher education.

 IPEDS Workshops and Tutorials

-As the primary contractor for training related to the Integrated Post Secondary Education Data System (IPEDS) [link], AIR provides workshops and tutorials with step-by-step guidance in the use of IPEDS surveys and data tools.
+As the primary contractor for training related to the Integrated Post Secondary Education Data System (IPEDS), AIR provides workshops and tutorials with step-by-step guidance in the use of IPEDS surveys and data tools.